 Here’s the yummy part, how to use all those sprigs of parsley that you’ve been harvesting.
 The days of just using parsley as a garnish on your plate is gone.

 Parsley is so versatile and a popular herb and there are so many ways to use it.

 Once you start experimenting with parley, I’m sure you’ll find many ways to incorporated in your favorite dishes.

 - Most people use the just leaves and that is what would stores well.
-Did you know that you can also use the entire stem in your dishes and they are packed with flavor?
-Go ahead and try some in some of your favorite dishes.
+Did you know that you can also use the entire stems and leaves in your dishes and they are packed with flavor?

 - Garnish fresh fish dishes with some parsley and other herbs that will add more flavor to your meal.

-- Stores your parsley in a tight container or you can freeze them in ice cube trays with a little water or even some oil oil.
+- Stores your the entire plant or just the parsley leaves in a tight container or you can freeze them in ice cube trays with a little water or even some oil oil.